What is the Cyclical Ketogenic Diet (CKD)?

 What to eat on the cyclical ketogenic diet

-- Protein: A common misconception about keto is that it’s high-protein, when in fact, it’s high-fat and moderate protein.
+- Protein: A common misconception about keto is that it’s high-protein, when in fact, it’s high-fat and moderate in protein.
 Too much protein turns into glucose in the body, making it harder to stay in ketosis.
 Stick to fatty cuts of grass-fed, pasture-raised, or wild meat and wild-caught fish.
 Pair your protein of choice with a clean carb source when it’s time to replenish your glycogen stores.

 - Nuts: Eat these once in a while, or save them for your high-carb day.
 While high in fat, most nuts also have a lot of protein and carbs.
-Snack on lower-carb nuts like pecans, macadamia nuts and brazil nuts.
+Snack on lower-carb nuts like pecans, macadamia nuts and Brazil nuts.
 Because nuts have a high risk of mold and spoil easily once shelled, buy high-quality, fresh nuts and store them in the fridge or freezer.

 - Beverages: It’s easy to become dehydrated when on keto.
 Your insulin levels decrease when you cut back on carbs, and low insulin makes it harder for your body to hold onto sodium and water.
 Drink lots of plain water, and sip on bone broth to replenish electrolytes, especially during the first couple of weeks when your body is adapting to the new diet.